How FP&A supports a corporation

 Aspiring corporate financial analysts can follow a number of educational paths to success in the industry.
 Degrees commonly held by analysts include accounting, business administration, statistics, and finance.
 The logical post-graduate course of study for financial analysts is an MBA degree.

-CFI offers professional FP&A courses for along with continuing education training, all online.
-Having a certification from CFI helps with landing jobs, securing promotions, and being able to command higher compensation.
+CFI offers professional FP&A courses, along with continuing education training, all online.
+Having a certification from CFI helps with landing jobs, securing promotions, and being able to command higher levels of compensation.

 Some corporate financial analysts also seek professional certification in the arena of investing, obtaining credentials such as Certified Financial Planner (CFP), Financial Risk Manager (FRM), or Financial Modeling and Valuation Analyst (FMVA).